ahmedbelalnour/CarND-MPC-Project/README.md

-# CarND-Controls-MPC
-Self-Driving Car Engineer Nanodegree Program
+# CarND-Controls-MPC project, Self-Driving Car Engineer Nanodegree Program

 [//]: # (Image References)
 [image1]: ./examples/mpc-image.png "MPC controller example"
 [image2]: ./examples/MPC_model_setup_step.png "MPC Model setup step"
 [image3]: ./examples/MPC_model_repeate_step.png "MPC Model repeate step"

+The MPC trajectory path is shown in green, and the polynomial fitted reference path is shown in yellow.
 ![alt text][image1]

-Displaying the MPC trajectory path in green, and the polynomial fitted reference path in yellow.

 In this project I will implement Model Predictive Control (MPC) in C++ to maneuver the vehicle around the track!
 * The [simulator](https://github.com/udacity/self-driving-car-sim/releases)
 will provide the following data to the c++ application:
-  * ptsx (Array) - The global x positions of the waypoints.
+  * `ptsx` (Array) - The global x positions of the waypoints.
-  * ptsy (Array) - The global y positions of the waypoints.
+  * `ptsy` (Array) - The global y positions of the waypoints.
 This corresponds to the z coordinate in Unity since y is the up-down direction.
-  * psi (float) - The orientation of the vehicle in radians converted from the Unity format to the standard format expected in most mathemetical functions (more details below).
+  * `psi` (float) - The orientation of the vehicle in radians converted from the Unity format to the standard format expected in most mathemetical functions (more details below).
-  * psi_unity (float) - The orientation of the vehicle in radians.
+  * `psi_unity` (float) - The orientation of the vehicle in radians.
 This is an orientation commonly used in navigation.
-  * x (float) - The global x position of the vehicle.
+  * `x` (float) - The global x position of the vehicle.
-  * y (float) - The global y position of the vehicle.
+  * `y` (float) - The global y position of the vehicle.
-  * steering_angle (float) - The current steering angle in radians.
+  * `steering_angle` (float) - The current steering angle in radians.
-  * throttle (float) - The current throttle value [-1, 1].
+  * `throttle` (float) - The current throttle value [-1, 1].
-  * speed (float) - The current velocity in mph.
+  * `speed` (float) - The current velocity in mph.

 * This time the [simulator](https://github.com/udacity/self-driving-car-sim/releases) will not provide:
   * The cross track error (CTE) like the Proportional-Integral-Derivative Controller (PID) controller, I will have to calculate that it in the project!
 Additionally, there's a 100 millisecond latency between actuations commands on top of the connection latency.

 ## The MPC Model
-Model predictive control uses an optimizer to find the control inputs and minimize the cost function.
-We actually only execute the very first set of control inputs.
-This brings the vehicle to a new state and then you repeat the process.
+The implemented Model predictive control (MPC) uses a global kinematic model that uses the current state at `t`, to determine the next state at `t+1`.
-* Here is the MPC algorithm:
+* The MPC devided in two stes:
-  * First, we set up everything required for the model predictive control loop, this consists of defining the duration of the trajectory T, by choosing N and dt.
-  * Next, we define the vehicle model and constraints such as actual limitations.
-  * Finally, we define the cost function.
+  * The setup step:
+    as shown in the following figure, in this step we define the data required for the MPC including
+      * The trajectory duration `T = N * dt`, `N` is the number of steps, `dt` is the step duration
+      * Model equations
+      * Constrains
+      * Cost function

     ![alt text][image2]

-With the setup complete, we begin to state feedback loop.
- * First, we pass the current state to the model predictive controller.
- * Next, the optimization solver is called.
- * The solver uses the initial state, the model constraints and cost function to return a vector of control inputs that minimize the cost function.
- * The solver we'll use is called IPOPT.
+  * The loop step:
- * We apply the first control input to the vehicle and repeat the loop.
+    as shown in the follwing figure, in this step: we pass the current state vector to the solver which includes the setup step components (model equations, constrains, cost function) to calculate the vehicle actuator control (steering "delta", and acceleration\deceleration), and repeate the loop

     ![alt text][image3]

 ## Timestep Length and Elapsed Duration (N & dt)
-The MPC optimiser has two variables to represent the horizon into the future to predict actuator changes.
-They are determined by N (Number of timesteps) and dt (timestep duration) where T (time) = N * dt.
-The values selected for N and dt are 10 and 0.1, respectively.
-This means that the optimizer is considering a one second duration to determine a corrective trajectory.
-Adjusting T by small amounts often produced erratic behavior, and by large ammount is too far
+The trajectory duration `T` is defined by the equation `T = N * dt`, `N` is the number of steps, `dt` is the step duration.
+After trial and error, I used one second trajectory duration by setting `N` to 10, and `dt` to 0.1

 ## Polynomial Fitting and MPC Preprocessing
-The waypoints are preprocessed by transforming them to the vehicle's perspective.
-This simplifies the process to fit a polynomial to the waypoints because the vehicle's x and y coordinates are now at the origin (0, 0) and the orientation angle is also zero.
-Then, using the polyfit() function and a third-degree polynomial line to fit the transformed waypoints, and drawing the path that vehicle should follow.
+In order to make things easy for `polyfit` and calculating cross track error (CTE), I transformed the waypoints to vehicle's space by shifting and rotating the vehicle position and orientation, as a result the vehicle position is at `(x = 0, y = 0)`, and vehicle orientation `(psi = 0)`.
+I used `polyfit()` function to find the third degree predicted trajectory path that we want the car to follow.

 ## Model Predictive Control with Latency
-To handle actuator latency, the state values are calculated using the model and the delay interval.
-These values are used instead of the initial one.
+To make the model more practical, I considered a delay to represent the actuator latency in real life, as the control is not applied instantly, but takes some time, this time is represented by 100ms latency in the model.

 ---